Glandyfi Castle: 20th and 21st century

 In the 1950s, the property was purchased by the Birmingham Small Arms Company, for the use of its chairman, Sir Bernard Docker.
 Docker and his second wife, Norah Collins, were known for their extravagant lifestyles, generally funded from the assets of Docker's companies rather than their own.
 Their profligacy saw Docker's abrupt removal from the chairmanship of BSA, and the sale of Glandyfi, in 1956.
 Since the Docker era, the castle has undergone restoration and refurbishment.

-The castle was later used as an hotel, a wedding venue and a bed-and-breakfast establishment That usage ended in September 2019 when the property was listed for sale, described as beautifully restored by Country Life magazine.
+The castle was later used as an hotel, a wedding venue and a bed and breakfast establishment.
+That usage ended in September 2019 when the property was listed for sale, described as beautifully restored by Country Life magazine.
 The castle then included 10 bedrooms, 10 bathrooms and 31 acres of land.
-In April 2022 the castle was again listed for sale.
+In April 2022, the castle was again listed for sale.

 Architecture and description

 The Agrarian and Industrial revolutions of the mid-18th century saw the emergence of Gothic Revival architecture, which began to challenge the dominance of the Baroque.
-This saw an explosion of castle-building; notable examples within Wales were Penrhyn in the north and Cyfartha in the south.
-Glandyfi is on a much smaller scale, but stands comparison with Stanage Park at Knighton, just over the border in Powys.
+This saw a rapid increase in castle-building; notable examples within Wales were Penrhyn in the north and Cyfartha in the south.
+Glandyfi is on a much smaller scale, but stands in comparison with Stanage Park at Knighton, just over the border in Powys.
 Stanage was designed by John Hiram Haycock and the connections are such that Pevsner suggests Haycock as the architect for Glandyfi, although Cadw notes the lack of documentary evidence to support this.

 The castle consists of a two-storey central block, with a three-storey tower to the left and a large buttress to the right.
 A dining room and a small tower are later additions.
-Battlements crenellate the whole.
+Battlements crenellate the whole building.
 The interior contains imported wood panelling.
 The castle is a Grade II listed building, its listing record noting that it is "the only example [of a] Georgian country house in picturesque castellated style in the county".